michaelklishin/vclock/README.md

 ## Artifacts

-... artifacts are [released to Clojars](https://clojars.org/clojurewerkz/vclock).
+VClock artifacts are [released to Clojars](https://clojars.org/clojurewerkz/vclock).
 If you are using Maven, add the following repository definition to your `pom.xml`:

 ``` xml